RickySaif/RickySaif.github.io/pages/money.md

 Because anyone with the power of creating money from zero (or very little) energy will be too powerful, up until it's impossible to believe that he/she (or his/her successors) won't be corrupt & harmful to society.

-## Why Does It Matter to Discuss?
+### Why Does It Matter to Discuss?

 Because our legal money doesn't require an equivalent energy to create.
-The paper money ONLY cost 0.1% to 3.1% of its face value, [as its maker said](https://www.federalreserve.gov/faqs/currency_12771.htm).
+The paper money ONLY cost 0.08% to 2.8% of its printed nominal (face value), [as the issuer said](https://www.federalreserve.gov/faqs/currency_12771.htm).
 The digital money?
-0.
+0. Zero.

-No wonder the amount has been increasing exponentially since five decades ago.
+No wonder the money supply has been increasing exponentially since five decades ago, unlike [the flat increase of world's gross domestic product](https://www.statista.com/statistics/268750/global-gross-domestic-product-gdp/).

 {% include image.html
         img="money/USD-and-IDR-money-supply.png"
         title="USD and IDR money supply"
-        image-caption="In USA, Indonesia, and any other countries."
+        caption="In USA, Indonesia, and any other countries."
         %}

-## The Proofs of Corruptness & Harmfulness

 It does matter to discuss it now.
+Why?

-Because the harms to society has been slowly & steadily materialized for decades, in Indonesia...
+Because the harms to society has been slowly & steadily materialized for decades.

+### The Proofs of Corruptness & Harmfulness

+In Indonesia...

 {% include image.html
         img="money/the-cause-of-Indonesian-inequality.png"
         title="The cause of Indonesian inequality"
-        image-caption="Up until 1978, Indonesian Rupiah had a fixed exchange rate with US Dollar, just like US Dollar to gold in 1944-1971 era.
+        caption="Up until 1978, Indonesian Rupiah had a fixed exchange rate with US Dollar, just like US Dollar to gold in 1944-1971 era.
 Thus, prior to 1978, Indonesian US Dollar reserve was psychologically limit the Rupiah supply.
 Source: World Inequality Report 2022."
         %}

 ...also in USA (where it all begins).